 ALWAYS consult the installation manual and a licensed professional when it comes to safety including but not limited to: electrical, plumbing, and chemicals.

 Additional pumps or devices, such as booster heaters, may need to be purchased for installation.
 No additional equipment is needed usually, only the proper electrical and plumbing.
 Residential dishwashers are more cost-effective for in-home applications.
 When using in bulk and rapid applications, commercial dishwashers save both time and money.

 |Some dishwashers require a higher electrical rating.
 For example, higher voltage dishwashers will require additional wiring or multiple breakers.
 Dishwashers with detergent pumps and booster heaters require additional wiring also.
 The large majority of dishwashers available on the commercial market require at least 208v.|

-A vast amount of commercial dishwashers require three phase electrical hookups.
-Even commercial applications usually require a new installation for three phase electric.
+A vast amount of commercial dishwashers require three-phase electrical hookups.
+Even commercial applications usually require a new installation for three-phase electricity.

-A licensed electrician is required for any of the electrical installation.
+A licensed electrician is required for any of the electrical installations.